vanshaj18/streamlit_data_chatbot/README.md

-# Lalika - Data Chatbot Dashboard
+# Lalika - Analytics Companion

 A powerful, intelligent web application for data analysis through natural language queries.
 Built with Streamlit and powered by PandasAI, this dashboard allows users to upload CSV/Excel files and analyze their data using conversational AI.